-(i) The Company's management philosophy and other important items have been determined in the JR Kyushu Group Medium-Term Business Plan 2022-2024 and disclosed on the Company's corporate website.

-- (ii) The Company's basic approach to corporate governance is as stated in Part I.1. of this report, entitled "Basic Approach." - (iii)This is how remuneration for Directors is determined.
-Basic remuneration, at the fixed amount, is determined at a level commensurate with their role and responsibilities, and remuneration linked to business performance (stock compensation) has a structure that takes into account Directors' motivation for improving business performance and corporate value.
-When determining compensation levels, reports are made by the Nomination and Compensation Advisory Committee, composed of five Outside Directors and one Inside Director, and chaired by an independent Outside Director, and the president delegated by the Board of Directors then decides on compensation amounts based on these reports.
-These amounts are held within a limit set in advance at the General Meeting of Shareholders.
-Also, the details are as listed under "Director Compensation" in the "Policy for Determining Compensation Level and Calculation Methods" section of Part II.1.
+- (i) The Company's management philosophy and other important items have been determined in the JR Kyushu Group Medium-Term Business Plan 2022-2024 and disclosed on the Company's corporate website. - (ii) The Company's basic approach to corporate governance is as stated in Part I.1. of this report, entitled "Basic Approach." - (iii) This is how remuneration for Directors is determined.
+Basic remuneration, at the fixed amount, is determined at a level commensurate with their role and responsibilities, and remuneration linked to business performance (monetary remuneration and stock compensation) has a structure that takes into account Directors' motivation for improving business performance and corporate value.
+The details are as listed under "Director Compensation" in the "Policy for Determining Compensation Level and Calculation Methods" section of Part II.1.
 "Items Related to Institutional Organization, Organizational Management, Etc." of this report. - (iv) When nominating directors, considering factors such as reports made by the Nomination and Compensation Advisory Committee, the Board of Directors decides on candidates based on a selection standard determined by the Board of Directors, such that values a high level of ethics, personality, character and management ability.
 The Board of Directors makes a proposal to a General Meeting of Shareholders regarding the dismissal of a director, after considering factors such as reports made by the Nomination and Compensation Advisory Committee, and deliberating on the matter, if such director ceases to satisfy the aforementioned selection standard, or if corporate value has become significantly impaired as a result of such director having exercised negligence with respect to his or her professional duties, or if circumstances are such that would constitute grounds for disqualification otherwise.
 Approval of the Audit and Supervisory Committee is to be obtained prior to nominating a candidate for director who is an Audit and Supervisory Committee member.

 Furthermore, the nomination of a president is decided at a meeting of the Board of Directors based on the "President Succession Plan" and the report of the Nomination and Compensation Advisory Committee.
 The "President Succession Plan" is decided at a meeting of the Board of Directors after considering factors such as the deliberation of the Nomination and Compensation Advisory Committee.
-At the time of nomination, the nominee is selected from a pool of candidate personnel based on selection standards that value a high level of ethics, personality, character and management ability, as well as from the viewpoint of improving the Company's corporate value, including ability to promote the Long-Term Vision for 2030.
+At the time of nomination, the nominee is selected from a pool of candidate personnel based on selection standards that value a high level of ethics, personality, character and management ability, as well as from the viewpoint of improving the Company's corporate value, including ability to promote the Long-Term Vision for 2030